María Luisa Elío: Biography

 Born in Pamplona on 17 August 1926, María Luisa was the third and last daughter of Luis Elío Torres and Carmen Bernal López de Lago, who had married in 1920.

-Her father, a lawyer and judge, suffered for his left-wing tendencies during the Spanish Civil War and was imprisoned, but managed to escape.
+Her father, a lawyer and judge, suffered for his left-wing tendencies during the Spanish Civil War in Pamplona and was imprisoned, but managed to escape.
 In late 1939 he was smuggled to the border, and after a brief time in the Gurs concentration camp, he made his way to Paris and was reunited with his family.

 On February 16, 1940, they departed for Mexico.
-María Luisa, an intelligent, glamorous woman, studied drama, became involved in cultural and literary circles and married Jomí García Ascot, also the child of exiles, in 1952.

-After arriving in Mexico, Elío began studying drama with Seki Sano, a Japanese exile living in Mexico.
-She was a member of the group Poetry Out Loud and published poetry works in newspapers and magazines.
-She also wrote short stories, screenplays and performed on Mexican television.
+After arriving in Mexico, María Luisa studied drama with Magda Donato, Margarita Nelken's sister, at the Instituto Nacional de Bellas Artes.
+Months later, she attended the academy of Seki Sano, a Japanese exile living in Mexico.
+Octavio Paz, then director of the theater group Poesía en Voz Alta (Poetry Out Loud), invited her to join the troup.
+During that time, she worked closely with Juan José Arreola, Leonora Carrington, Carlos Fuentes, Juan García Ponce, Elena Garro, Luis Felipe Vivanco, Alfonso Reyes and Juan Soriano.
+In 1952, married Jomí García Ascot, also the child of exiles.
+Those who came to Mexico as children from Spain as exiles, are sometimes called The Nepantla Generation, a Nahuatl word which describes the state of belonging to two places at the same time.
+Neither of one, nor the other.
+Elío described herself as being caught between past and present.

 In 1960, her husband was invited to go to Cuba and participate in a film, Cuba 58 being filmed there.
 Originally five segments were planned for the film, but the final composition contains only three, two of which were created by García Ascot.
 García planned a new project, a musical comedy in the style of West Side Story, but had to abandon the project as the political situation in Cuba deteriorated.
-The couple returned to Mexico and began working in a collaboration with Emilio García Riera to produce one of the first films about Spanish exiles.
-The film, El balcón vacío (The Empty Balcony) is Elío's autobiographical story and she wrote the script of the film.
-She also acted in the film.
-Shooting only on weekends because the trio all had regular jobs, the film took a year to produce and was not a commercial success, though it did win awards.
+The couple returned to Mexico.
+Based on a Elío's microfiction, she wrote the script of the first film about Spanish exiles recorded from the exile.
+The couple began working in a collaboration with Emilio García Riera to produce it.

+In 1968, Elío and García Ascot divorced.
+In 1970, she took their son Diego (born 1963) with her and made her first return trip to Spain, where she stayed at García Márquez's house in Barcelona.
+As a result she would publish Tiempo de llorar in 1988.
+Her second book came out in 1995.
+Elío died in Coyoacán, Mexico City, on 17 July 2009.